will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

   hBkg.GetXaxis().SetName("obsName")
   w["pdfs/simPdf/SR/samples"].Add(hBkg)

 Both of these approaches will create an initial `SimpleDensity` factor for the sample (see below).
 Subsequent factors can be included by multiplying the sample.

+.. note:: Samples created from histograms with bin errors:
 If you use a histogram to create a sample, any bin errors in the histogram will automatically trigger the creation or modification of a ShapeSys (a constrained shape factor, so next section) representing the statistical uncertainty.
 If you do not want this to happen, ensure your bins have 0 errors in them.
+You can also control which shapesys the bin errors contribute to by specifying the ``statPrefix`` option on the histogram, e.g. do ``hBkg.SetOption("statPrefix=stat_SR_bkg")``.
+The default statPrefix is effectively ``stat_<channelName>``.

 Factors
 --------